Beaten by a cash offer on your last real estate offer to purchase? You’re not alone.

 Real Estate Offer Tactics:

 - Partner with another investor.
 A mentor, a family friend, someone you met networking for real estate investing.
 Approach them a strike a deal that works for both of you and allows you to use their name or business for credibility.

 - Present yourself.
 Similar to sharing your financial situation, give the information a complete picture of who you are.
 Family, job, credit score, income, bank statements.
 Share anything about you that will help make your case.

-Understanding this motivator can rely heavily on understanding the seller’s situation.
+Find out everything you can about the seller’s situation.
 They could want to sell the home but live in it for a while longer.
 They could be renting out the home and want to sell it, but allow their tenants to renew their lease agreement and stay.